gravitl/netmaker-docs/getting-started.rst

 Nodes can be added/removed/modified on the network at any time.
 Nodes can also be added to multiple Netmaker networks.
-Any changes will get picked up by any nodes on a given network, and will take aboue ~30 seconds to take effect.
+Any changes will get picked up by any nodes on a given network and will take about ~30 seconds to take effect.

 Uninstalling the netclient
 =============================